 Cherrae L. Stuart has directed several projects available on Amazon Prime and lends her voice talents as a regular guest narrator for the Nightlight Horror Podcast.
 Cherrae has recently acted in NCIS-New Orleans and Return to Sender with Rosamond Pike and Nick Nolte.
 Currently she’s busy working as Writer, Producer and Narrator of the compelling and unique Podcast experience Good Morning Antioch, a science fiction black comedy and Co-Host of TCAD (Theatrical Conjecture and Dissertation) an “Unfancy” Entertainment News and Movie-Review show, both available now on Spotify and Apple Podcasts.

 About the Artist

-Tonia Thompson is the creator and executive producer of NIGHTLIGHT, a horror podcast featuring creepy tales written and performed by Black creatives all over the world.
+Tonia Ransom is the creator and executive producer of NIGHTLIGHT, a horror podcast featuring creepy tales written and performed by Black creatives all over the world.
 Tonia has been scaring people since the second grade, when she wrote her first story based on Michael Myers.
 She’s pretty sure her teacher was concerned, but she thinks she turned out fine(ish).
-Tonia and her family live in Austin, Texas, with dreams of moving somewhere not quite as hot in the near future.
+Tonia lives in Austin, Texas, though in the summer she dreams of living elsewhere.